-April 22nd is Earth day, a day to be reminded of the importance of keeping our earth clean, minimizing waste and preserving our delicate ecosystem.
-Recycling plays a big part and as consumers and manufacturers, we each have a role to play.
+April 22nd is Earth Day, a day to be reminded of the importance of keeping our earth clean, minimizing waste, and preserving our delicate ecosystem.
+Recycling plays a big part; as consumers and manufacturers, we each have a role.
 Recycling can also be a great way to save money or make some extra cash.
-In this post I will discuss 7 ways to recycle and make/save some money in the process.
+This post will discuss seven ways to recycle and make/save money.

 Recycling cardboard boxes

-- Moving can be a big ordeal, especially if you include the added costs that come with it.
-A good way to reduce the cost of moving is to find ways to get moving boxes for free.
-Ask your employer if they can save the larges boxes they receive from shipments and collect them until you have enough for moving.
-If you ask well in advance you may collect all the boxes you need to move.
-If you do not have this option you can always ask friends to see if they can get boxes from their employers on your behalf.
-Retail stores are another good place to get free boxes.
-Many retail stores receive their shipments early in the morning so this is the best time to ask for empty boxes from their shipments.
+1. Moving can be a big ordeal, mainly if you include its added costs.
+An excellent way to reduce the cost of moving is to find ways to get moving boxes for free.
+Ask your employer if they can save the large boxes they receive from shipments and collect them until you have enough for moving.
+If you ask nicely in advance, you may manage all the boxes you need to move.
+If you do not have this option, you can always ask friends to see if they can get packages from their employers on your behalf.
+Retail stores are another excellent place to get free packs.
+Many retail stores receive their shipments early in the morning, so this is the best time to ask for empty boxes from their loads.
 Buying shipping or moving boxes from U-Haul or Staples can cost you between $2.00- $2.50 per box.
-If you multiple that by the number of boxes it takes to move an entire apartment or house, the numbers can add up.
-Considering most people simply dispose of the boxes once used, this is a great incentive to save money.
-An added bonus would be to take the used boxes when finished to a local recycling depot so they do not end up in the landfill.
+The numbers can add up if you multiply that by the number of packages it takes to move an entire apartment or house.
+Considering most people dispose of the boxes once used, this is a great incentive to save money.
+A bonus would be to take the used boxes when finished to a local recycling depot, so they do not end up in the landfill.

-2. Ever since I was a university student I have had a printer at home to save money on the printing costs that the school charges.
-To save on the cost of paper I would reuse my printed paper the following semester for rough work, brainstorming ideas and even printing new course material.
-Even though I am no longer a student I still use this approach.
-I have a box in the office room where I keep all of my scrap paper.
-When I need to print something or brain storm ideas, I use these papers to write out my thoughts.
-500 sheets of printing paper can cost $5 to $8 or a box of printing papers can cost $20 to $40 depending on the retailer and quality of paper.
-By reusing printed paper whenever possible, I almost double the length of time between new printing paper purchases, saving money and the environment.
+2. Ever since I was a university student, I have had a printer at home to save money on the printing costs that the school charges.
+To save on the cost of paper, I would reuse my printed paper the following semester for rough work, brainstorming ideas, and even printing new course material.
+Even though I am no longer a student, I still use this approach.
+I have a box in the office to keep all my scrap paper.
+When I need to print something or brainstorm ideas, I use these papers to write out my thoughts.
+Five hundred sheets of paper can cost $5 to $8, or a box of printing papers can cost $20 to $40, depending on the retailer and the quality of the article.
+By reusing printed forms whenever possible, I almost double the time between new printing paper purchases, saving money and the environment.

 Recycling ink cartridges

-3. Ink cartridges are made up of plastic and other petroleum based products which take many years to decompose.
-Many environmentalists believe that only 20%-40% of ink cartridges are recycled, the rest end up in land fills.
-Fortunately, a lot retail stores and organizations are providing an incentive for people to recycle their ink cartridges by offering store credit for empty ink cartridges.
-Office Max will add reward points to your Max Perk account for returning qualifying cartridges.
+3. Ink cartridges are made of plastic and other petroleum-based products that take many years to decompose.
+As a result, many environmentalists believe that only 20%-40% of ink cartridges are recycled, and the rest are in landfills.
+Fortunately, many retail stores and organizations are incentivizing people to recycle their ink cartridges by offering store credit for empty ink cartridges.
+For example, Office Max will add reward points to your Max Perk account for returning qualifying cartridges.
 Staples also has an ink cartridge recycling program where you can earn $2.00 in recycling reward points for every ink cartridge you recycle.
 These savings can be used to reduce the cost of your next ink cartridge purchase.

 Recycle your clothing

-5. If you have some clothes that you no longer wear, and want to make some money for them, retail stores like H&M will pay for your old clothing.
-H&M will give customers a $5 voucher towards the purchase of new clothes at their stores.
+5. If you have some clothes you no longer wear and want to make money for them, retail stores like H&M will pay for your old clothing.
+H&M will give customers a $5 voucher to purchase new clothes at their stores.
 This voucher can be used on your next purchase of $25 or more.
-With the recycled clothes H&M makes new clothing which they sell.
-Their recycled clothing’s are marked ‘H&M conscious’ and are usually located in a designated section in their stores.
+With recycled clothes, H&M makes new clothing that they sell.
+Their recycled clothing is marked ‘H&M conscious’ and is usually located in a designated section in their stores.